BonsaiDen/JavaScript-Garden/doc/objects.md

     Foo.bar = 1;
     Foo.bar; // 1

-A commonly made mis-assumption is that number literals cannot be used as objects, since a mis-design in JavaScript's parser tries to parse the following as a floating point literal instead.
+A mis-assumption that is commonly made, is that number literals cannot be used as objects.
+That is because a flaw in JavaScript's parser tries to parse the *dot notation* on a number as a floating point literal.

     2.toString(); // raises SyntaxError

-But a couple of workarounds can be used in order make number literals work as object too.
+There are a couple of workarounds which can be used in order make number literals act as object too.

     2..toString(); // the second point is correctly recognized
     2. toString(); // note the space